 The natural world has always been a source of inspiration.
 From technological advancements to new modes of expression, there are countless ways the natural world has helped influence culture and society.
 So it should come as no surprise that we often pepper our conversations with expressions and idioms related to the world around us.
-To make things a little interesting, I’ve paired up some common nature idioms with some gifs.
+To make things a little interesting, I’ve paired up 5 common nature idioms with some gifs.
 Let’s take a look.

 1. To beat around the bush

 To talk about lots of unimportant things because you want to avoid talking about what is really important.

 A: What did you think of Elsa’s boyfriend?

 B: Well..umm..he was ok but I think he was..

 The ability to make plants grow.